Bitcoin Spot ETF Flows

 2025-12-31Year 2 close $88,414.63AUM $116.46B · cum +$56.97B

 The ranking below is the live per-issuer AUM snapshot, sorted by assets under management.
-The top three sit at roughly 88% of total spot AUM — the cycle's persistent concentration story.
+The top three sit at roughly 89% of total spot AUM — a concentration that has held since the first quarter and is the cycle’s most durable structural fact.
+IBIT’s curve traces the first-mover advantage; FBTC’s plateau marks the self-custody bid; GBTC’s position reflects the legacy-product bleed; and the Grayscale Mini Trust (BTC) records the tax-deferred-holder migration that began 31 July 2024.

 TickerSponsorAUMShare